YShokrollahi/YShokrollahi/README.md

 👀 interested in harnessing the power of AI to make significant advances in medical research and patient care.

-🌱 I’m currently diving deeper into the intricacies of machine learning models and their applications in diagnosing and treating various health conditions.
+🌱 currently diving deeper into the intricacies of machine learning models and their applications in diagnosing and treating various health conditions.

-💞️ I’m looking to collaborate on projects that leverage AI for healthcare innovation, particularly those focused on cancer research and treatment optimization.
+looking to collaborate on projects that leverage AI for healthcare innovation, particularly those focused on cancer research and treatment optimization.

 📫 How to reach me:
 - ![LinkedIn](https://img.icons8.com/fluent/48/000000/linkedin.png) [LinkedIn](https://www.linkedin.com/in/yshokrollahi/)
 - ![Google Scholar](https://img.icons8.com/color/48/000000/google-scholar--v1.png) [Google Scholar](https://scholar.google.com/citations?hl=en&user=fgJxR38AAAAJ&view_op=list_works&sortby=pubdate)

-😄 Pronouns: He/Him

 ⚡ Fun fact: Beyond my passion for data science and healthcare, I enjoy exploring the intersection of technology and art, finding new ways AI can contribute to creative endeavors.